-People can claim everything, promise you the world, etc. We see companies pop up all the time (and since we’ve been in business for 9 years, we’ve had plenty of time to observe this).
+People can claim everything, promise you the world, etc. We see companies pop up all the time (and since we’ve been in business for 11 years, we’ve had plenty of time to observe this).
 Some of the new kids on the block always have their voice.
 Most of the time, they aren’t even a business.
 When we talk about “reliability”, we’re talking about a legitimate business, not flashy online content.
 It is easy to search a company for their records and we have encouraged our visitors to do so.
-Before you buy tradelines, look up a company’s business records (make sure they’re actually a “business”).
+Before you buy tradelines, look up a company’s business records and make sure they’re actually a business.

 Clarification of frequently asked and searched terms.

 $100 tradelines don’t exist.
 Card holders (the ones adding you as an authorized user after you buy tradelines) get paid more than $100.00.
-The cost associated with organizing all the people to facilitate the transaction is 5 to 10 times hire than $100.00.
+The cost associated with organizing all the people to facilitate the transaction is 5 to 10 times higher than $100.00.
 When you’re searching for $100 tradelines, you might as well search for free ones. “$100 tradelines” = “Is there anyone out there that doesn’t value their time, effort and know-how.”
 Ultimately, however, searching for $100 tradelines is going to cost you, because you’re likely going to get ripped off.
-You’re going to end up with “craigslist” “businesses.”
 Finally, for those actually selling $100 tradelines (well, the lowest I’ve ever seen was $150.00), you don’t want them.

 Above I told you that $100.00 tradelines are a bad idea, that they don’t exist and if they do, you don’t want them.
 But, free tradelines?
 How could I be in support of that?
 Well, because you should try to buy tradelines if you do not have a family member or friend willing to add you as an authorized user.
 Here’s two things you need to know: First, make sure the account is in good standing and that it makes sense for your credit report.
 Second, send them to us so we can help them make money selling tradelines with us.